X-PLUG/Multi-LLM-Agent/README.md

 ### GLPFT Training

-Our $\alpha$-UMi adopts a two-stage GLPFT fine-tuning that first warm-up a backbone LLM and then fine-tune the planner, caller, summarizer separately.
+Our α-UMi adopts a two-stage GLPFT fine-tuning that first warm-up a backbone LLM and then fine-tune the planner, caller, summarizer separately.

 1. First, we fine-tune an LLM for the whole tool learning agent task.